Raphael-Boichot/The-TinyGB-Printer/TinyGB_Printer/TFT_setup/README.md

-## How to configure the Bodmer TFT and PNGenc libraies
+## How to configure the Bodmer TFT library

 - Locate the TFT_eSPI library: **\Arduino\libraries\TFT_eSPI** folder in your Arduino libraries
 - copy the configuration file for the TFT display in this folder.